aengl/lsi/README.md

 ## Command line arguments

+- You can pass an optional positional argument that will apply an initial filter.
 - `--simple`: Enters simple mode for terminals that don't support defining custom colors. `Terminal` on macOS will need this, but `iTerm` will work fine without it.